-You may have this test if your healthcare provider needs to find out how much body
+You may need this test if your healthcare provider needs to find out how much body

 fat you have.

-Your child might need this test if he or she has delayed puberty.
+Your child may need this test if he or she has delayed puberty.
 The test can help

 your child's provider look for possible causes of this.